dozoisch/react-redux-provide/README.md

   - If the `key` is a string, it's considered a static provider and is instantiated immediately at the top level.
 This `key` becomes the provider instance's identifying `providerKey`.

   - If the `key` is a function, it's considered a dynamic provider and is instantiated only as needed.
 The function should accept some component instance as an argument and should return a string which becomes the provider instance's identifying `providerKey`.
 If a provider instance with that `providerKey` already exists, the same instance will be used.
-The function may also return `null`, which will disable replication for the instance and the `providerKey` will default to its respective `key` within the `providers` object.
+The function may also return a falsy value, which will disable replication for the instance and the `providerKey` will default to its respective `key` within the `providers` object.

+  **Note:** Replication won't work without a `key`, since a falsy value indicates disabled replication.

   Example: